 - Has your child lost interest in activities he or she once enjoyed?

 - Have your child’s grades slipped or does your child miss school or classes?

 - Does your child work but never seem to have money?

-- Does your child have more money or unexplained money, or does your child spend money beyond his/her apparent means?
+- Does your child have more money or unexplained money?

-- Have you experienced money or items missing from your home?
-Do you suspect your child might be stealing?
+- Do you suspect your child might be stealing?

 - Does your child have an intense reaction during sporting events when one team is either losing or winning?

 - Does your child lie about money or about gambling activities?
 (Source: Gam-Anon International Service Office, Inc.)